Contact informationPlease contact Håvard E. Greger Danielsen for more information

 The Institute for Cancer Genetics and Informatics (ICGI) is a department within the Division of Cancer Medicine at Oslo University Hospital (OUS), and is located next to the Norwegian Radium Hospital in Oslo, in the Oslo Cancer Cluster Innovation Park.

 From July 2016 the ICGI leads the DoMore! project.
 DoMore! was chosen as one out of three lighthouse projects within ICT and Health services, receiving funding from the Norwegian Research Council for 5 years.
-The ICGI is also a partner in CCB, MEDIMA and the CRC Network.
+Other collaborations include MEDIMA and the CRC Network.

 The ICGI consists of three sections: